bastoker/testcontainers-workshop/EXCERCISES.md

 </p>

 ## A
-Create a test that adds a colleague to the database
+Create a test that adds a team member to the database

+## B